The EDD’s Response to Fraud

 In addition, our Special Counsel worked with ID.me to refer cases of fraudulent claims to law enforcement agencies.
 These cases represent more than $54 million in fraudulent payments.

 We have partnered with vendors and data scientists to identify potentially fraudulent claims using cutting-edge data analytics and to refer these cases to law enforcement agencies for further investigation and potential criminal prosecution.
-To date, utilizing work performed by ID.me and Accenture, we have referred cases representing hundreds of millions of dollars in fraudulent payments.
+To date, utilizing work performed by ID.me, Accenture, and Thomson Reuters Special Services, we have referred cases representing more than $223 million in fraudulent payments.

 We have partnered with Thomson Reuters to cross-check unemployment applications against law enforcement databases.
 Between October 2020 and January 2021, this effort stopped at least $60 billion in potential fraud.